medlyosha/Groshi/README.md

 - **Time Traveler**: Ever wondered how much you spent last week or month?
 Or the total damage for the year?
 Our cool time-traveling segment control lets you switch between day, week, month, and year views.

 - **Expenses on a Diet**: We've got those animated horizontal bar charts to help you visualize where your hard-earned money is going.
-Swipe left and right to reveal all those spending secrets!
+Swipe up and down to reveal all those spending secrets!

 ## Technologies Used